-Next up was a well-deserved lunch followed by some Winter Carnival!
+Next up was a well-deserved lunch followed by Winter Carnival!

-Night two picked up speed with a trip to the Ice Hotel and chapel and snow tubing (not pictured for obvious reasons ;)!
+Night two picked up speed with a trip to the Ice Hotel and chapel, along with snow tubing (not pictured for obvious reasons!

 Day 3 began with breakfast at a local café, which had a familiar term on the menu.

 We continued on with a trip to the Basilica of St.-Anne-de-Beaupré.

 Next up was the local wood carving shop and Chez Marie for some homemade maple butter and bread!

 We made it to Montmorency Falls for a spectacular view!

 After spending some down time in the local mall, we headed to Observatoire de la Capitale for some history and yet another stunner of a view at sunset.

 We completed our day with some local free time and dinner!

 Our fourth and final day began with some tobogganing and final down time before the long bus ride home.